Today’s DIY recipe is simple and effective, yet I hesitated to write this post, or more like photograph this post.

 - 2 gallons hot water

-- 2 tablespoons liquid castile soap, or less (where to buy)--or Sal Suds, see note under "Ingredient Notes"
+- 2 tablespoons castile soap or less, or Sal Suds, see note under "Ingredient Notes"

-- 5 drops pine or tea tree essential oil, or your preferred essential oil scent
+- 5 drops pine essential oil or tea tree essential oil, or your preferred essential oil scent

 This solution may be safe for sealed wood floors and other common household surfaces (I use this on our tile) since the pH of castile soap is around 8.9 (a pH of 7 is neutral).
 Always spot test first (a couple of times) before applying any cleaning product to a full surface!
 I’ve also learned, from some major trial and error, that’s important to talk to a floor expert about the best way to clean a particular floor (what kind of ingredients/methods to avoid in particular), since there are so many different types of floor surfaces today.